-Clarity rarely just happens.
-Yet people want that it be the case.
-When the clarity they seek doesn’t magically appear straight away they feel stuck and frustrated that the reality doesn’t match how they want it to be.
+Clarity rarely just appears just because you want it to.
+Yet people want that to be the way it works.
+When the clarity they seek doesn’t magically appear straight away they feel frustrated that the reality doesn’t match how they want it to be.

 The same is true for getting clarity on what matters most to you.
 You need to create the right environment and conditions in which it can grow and flourish.

-With that in mind, it is useful to know how to create the right environment, conditions, and circumstances that will create the clarity you seek.
+With that in mind, here are 5 ways to start creating the right environment, conditions, and circumstances for clarity to develop.

 If you are constantly busy and your schedule is always full you probably feel like you don’t have enough time and space to just think.
-But without time and space to think it is difficult to get clarity as your brain is so busy just dealing with all the day-to-day noise your life and work throw at it.
-Yet when the mind has time and space to just think it helps clarity to evolve and grow.
+But without time and space to think it is difficult for clarity to emerge.
+Your mind and focus are too busy on other things.
 Create some time and space to just think.

-Researching and experimenting as much as possible around the thing you are seeking clarity about can help move you forward.
+Researching and experimenting as much as possible around the thing you are seeking clarity about can help clarify ideas and move you forward.
 For example, when I wanted to leave my corporate career but didn’t yet have clarity on what I wanted to do I spent time identifying my values, what really mattered to me, strengths, weaknesses, passions, etc. I then looked at what might fit those things and researched them and experimented with them, where possible.
-Doing that ruled things in and ruled things out, thus moving closer to the clarity I wanted and needed to design my ideal life, work, and business.
+Doing that ruled things in and ruled things out, thus moving closer to the clarity I wanted and needed to design my ideal life and work.

-Also, when my husband and I knew we wanted to live somewhere different to England, we spent some time defining our ideal place and then researched as much as we could to find a good fit.
-We experimented by taking trips to those places and instead of looking at them through the eyes of a tourist, we pretended we were living there to get a feel of what the reality was like compared to the vision.
+Also, when my husband and I knew we wanted to live somewhere different from England, we spent some time defining our ideal place and then researched as much as we could to find a good fit.
+We experimented by taking trips to those places and instead of looking at them through the eyes of a tourist, we pretended we were living there to get a feel of what the reality was like.

 What do you need to research and experiment with to aid the development of the clarity you want?

-What action could you take that would support you with moving forward toward the clarity you seek?
+What action could you take that would support you with cultivating the clarity you seek?

 When people are struggling to find clarity they usually talk in statements.
-Things like, “I feel stuck,” “I don’t know what the next step is” etc. That doesn’t move you forward.
+Things like, “I feel stuck,” “I don’t know what to do” etc. That doesn’t move you forward.
 It keeps you stuck.
 If you start asking yourself questions instead, it can help you get unstuck and moving in the right direction.
 Questions generate curiosity, new ideas, different perspectives, new ideas, etc. Start getting in the habit of asking yourself questions and see where they lead you.

-Have you noticed how sometimes you get a great idea or clarity when you are in the shower, or walking, or exercising, or on holiday, doing nothing imparticular?
-That is because the mind is in a relaxed state with less distractions.
+Have you noticed how sometimes you get a great idea or clarity when you are in the shower, or walking, or exercising, or on holiday, or doing nothing?
+That is because the mind is in a relaxed state with fewer distractions.
 When the mind is in this state it generates more creative thinking.
 If the brain is in a creative thinking state, you are more likely to find clarity.
-The brain is still processing even when we aren’t aware of it and with less draining its power it goes up a gear on creative thinking.
+The brain is still processing even when we aren’t aware of it and when fewer things are draining its power it goes up a gear on creative thinking.